|

 Robotic Telescope Project

-This major project will provide access to two large
+This major project provides access to large telescopes

-telescopes for students in Britain, Australia and Hawaii.
+in Hawaii and Austraila for students in Britain, Australia

-Both telescopes will use 2 meter diameter main mirrors
+and Hawaii.
+Both telescopes use 2 meter diameter main

 |